jefdaj/electionguard-cardano/milestone2/pubsub/README.md

     * Kupo to scan for published CIDs
     * an IPFS node (or single-node cluster?) to pin CIDs and fetch files
     * a Python app to keep a folder in sync with the channel, control IPFS + Kupo
+- TODO should the ipfs-cluster also be shared for now?

 ## versions